Functional-Genomics-Lab/Applied-Genomics/docs/week_02/documentation.md

 ```

 Let's open a preview of the README in VS Code.
-Search for the command `Markdown: Open Preview to the Side`
+Search for the command `Markdown:
+Open Preview to the Side`.
+This is helpful to have up while you're writing to
+see what the output will be while you get used to the syntax.

 # [R Markdown](https://rmarkdown.rstudio.com/)

 We're going to play around with R Markdown, a flavor of markdown that allows
+execution of R code, and them to be output as reports.

 [R Markdown Lesson 1](https://rmarkdown.rstudio.com/lesson-1.html)